smart-edge-open/specs/architecture.md

  Figure 2 - Edge Node Authentication and enrollment

-- Edge node interface configuration: During initial bootup, the Edge Node sends a map of the existing Network interfaces to the Controller to be configured as Upstream, Downstream or local breakout.
+- **Edge node interface configuration**: During initial bootup, the Edge Node sends a map of the existing Network interfaces to the Controller to be configured as Upstream, Downstream or local breakout.
 This functionality is implemented in the ELA microservice.
-- DNS service: Support DNS resolution and forwarding services for the application deployed on the edge compute.
+- **DNS service**: Support DNS resolution and forwarding services for the application deployed on the edge compute.
 DNS server is implemented based on Go DNS library.
-- Edge Node Virtualization infrastructure: Receive commands from the controller/NFV infrastructure mangers to start and stop Applications.
+- **Edge Node Virtualization infrastructure**: Receive commands from the controller/NFV infrastructure mangers to start and stop Applications.
 This functionality is implemented in the EVA (Edge virtualization Agent) microservice and is implemented in Go lang.
-- Edge application traffic policy: Interface to set traffic policy for application deployed on the edge node.
+- **Edge application traffic policy**: Interface to set traffic policy for application deployed on the edge node.
 This functionality is implemented in the EDA (Edge Dataplane Agent) microservice and is implemented in Go lang.
-- Dataplane Service: Steers traffic towards applications running on the Edge Node or the Local Break-out Port, utilizing the Data Plane NTS (Network Transport Service), which runs on every Edge Node.
+- **Dataplane Service**: Steers traffic towards applications running on the Edge Node or the Local Break-out Port, utilizing the Data Plane NTS (Network Transport Service), which runs on every Edge Node.
 It is implemented in C lang using DPDK for high performance IO.
   - Provide Reference ACL based Application specific packet tuple filtering
   - Provide reference GTPU base packet learning for S1 deployment
   - Provide reference Simultaneous IP and S1 deployment